jiehnii/humidity-demand-analysis/README.md

 | Total Demand     | Electricity demand (MW)                      |
 | Humidity (%)     | Relative humidity (%)                        |
 | Temperature      | Air temperature (°C)                         |

+## Results
+- Exploratory analysis shows that **humidity alone has a weak direct relationship** with electricity demand across states.
+- Electricity demand is primarily driven by **temperature**, with strong non-linear effects captured using a quadratic temperature term.
+- When modelled jointly with temperature, **humidity exhibits a conditional effect**, becoming increasingly important at higher temperatures.
+- Marginal-effect analysis demonstrates that higher humidity **amplifies electricity demand during hot conditions**, consistent with increased cooling load and reduced thermal comfort.
+- State fixed effects account for substantial baseline differences in demand, reflecting population size, climate, and industrial structure.
+- Overall, the results highlight the importance of **model specification** and **interaction effects** when analysing weather–demand relationships.

 ## How to Run
 1. Create an environment and install dependencies: